Tips for School Fundraising

 Tip 1: Choose non-food items when possible

-It is best to raise money without selling food, especially foods high in sugar, fat and salt and with few nutrients (e.g. chocolate bars, cookie dough, etc.).
-In order for children and youth to eat less of these foods, we need to make them less available.
-Also, parents often take these products to their workplace to sell, which contradicts healthy workplace initiatives.
+It is best to raise money without selling food, especially foods high in sugar, fat and salt (e.g. chocolate bars, cookie dough, etc.).
 There are many easy-to-run fundraisers that support children’s health and make money!
 Check the Helpful Links on the Show Me the Money badge page for ideas.

 Tip 2: If food is chosen, it should be safe, inclusive, tasty and nutritious

-Nutritious food such as vegetables (e.g. onions, potatoes), fruit (e.g. apples, oranges, grapefruit), fresh herbs, spices, cheese, dried beans (e.g. soup mix), pasta, etc. supports health and wellness and can be sold as a fundraiser.
-Do not sell muffin/cookie dough, chocolate bars, pizza kits, candy (e.g. candy-grams), freezies (e.g. in hot weather), or baked goods (e.g. bake sales) as these items do not support health and wellness
+Consider various types of food such as vegetables (e.g. onions, potatoes, carrots), fruit (e.g. apples, oranges, grapefruit), fresh herbs, spices, cheese, dried beans (e.g. soup mix), pasta, etc. that support health and wellness and can be sold as a fundraiser.

 Tip 3: Let others help